-Biles continued competing against Olympic medalists in top-tier meets, where she went toe-to-toe with the best of the best, often capturing the gold.
+Biles continued to compete against Olympic medalists in top-tier meets, where she went toe-to-toe with the best of the best, often capturing the gold.
 At age 19, she was chosen to lead Team U.S.A at the 2016 Olympic Games in Rio de Janeiro.
 By then, many already recognized Biles as the greatest of all time, or GOAT, but it was during her Olympic debut that she became a household name.
 Along with fellow American, swimmer Katie Ledecky, Biles was the most decorated female athlete at Rio, winning five medals in total and four of them gold!

-Indeed, Simone Biles' journey from childhood to the Olympic Games and astonishing, jaw-dropping success as a gymnast is one of overcoming.
-She's an inspiration to young women everywhere and to countless others striving to make their dreams come true.
+Indeed, Simone Biles' journey from childhood to the Olympic Games and astonishing, jaw-dropping success as a gymnast is one of overcoming, and she has become an inspiration to young women everywhere as well as innumerable others striving to make their dreams come true.
 And with Biles gearing up to compete at the 2020 Summer Olympics in Tokyo, it's safe to say this champion isn't done breaking records and dazzling audiences just yet.